 Choose your method

-The first and most important is that there is not a general way to analyze single-cell data.
+The first and most important point is that there is not a general way to analyze single-cell data.
 There are many different methods and software solutions.
 We advise you to test them in an exploratory effort to find one that works best for your data and biological question.

 You have three options to do your analysis: